lkuper/dissertation/diss/outline.md

   3.2.
 LVish, formally
   3.3.
 Proof of quasi-determinism for lambdaLVish

-4. The LVish Library: Implementation and Evaluation
+4. The LVish library: implementation and evaluation
   * the LVish implementation overview from the POPL paper
   * idea: combine evaluation sections from all our papers that have them
   * Benchmarks from the FHPC paper?
 (Maybe not -- these are basically superseded by the POPL paper.)